markmoxon/elite-source-code-bbc-master/README.md

 ### Differences between the variants

-You can see the differences between the variants by searching the source code for `_SNG47` (for features in the SNG47 release) or `_COMPACT` (for features in the Master Compact release).
-The main differences in the Master Compact release compared to the SNG47 release are:
+You can see the differences between the variants by searching the source code for `_SNG47` (for features in the SNG47 variant) or `_COMPACT` (for features in the Master Compact variant).
+The main differences in the Master Compact variant compared to the SNG47 variant are:

 * Support for the Compact's digital joystick.
-The analogue stick is still supported, but if this release is run on a Compact, then the digital stick is read instead.
+The analogue stick is still supported, but if this variant is run on a Compact, then the digital stick is read instead.

 * Support for ADFS and the single disc drive on the Compact.
 This essentially replaces the "Which Drive?" prompt in the disc access menu with "Which Directory?", and changes the formatting of the disc catalogue to fit it on-screen.
 There is also additional code to claim and release the NMI workspace when disc access is required, as ADFS uses zero page differently to DFS.